oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

     Approve login on device
     ```

-    Go back to the Android emulator and check if OMA has received a notification (bell icon), if so proceed to open the notification and Allow the request.
+    Go back to the Android emulator and check if OMA has received a notification (bell icon), if so, proceed to open the notification and **Allow the request**.

-    Once the OMA response is processed, back in the Windows VM, the OAM user should be able to access the Windows desktop.
+    Once the OMA response is processed, back in the Windows VM, the OAM user should be able to access the Windows desktop

 14. Once in the Windows desktop, proceed to open the Chrome browser.
 If you enable the OUA browser plugin in the previous use case, then skip the next step to enable it.

-15. If this is the first accessing Chrome, you must enable the OUA browser plugin.
-Click the 3-dots (located at the top right corner of the browser window) and select Extensions -> Manage Extensions.
-In the Manage Extensions page click in the Enable switch under the Oracle Universal Authenticator tile.
+15. If this is your first time accessing Chrome, you must enable the OUA browser plugin.
+Click the **3-dots** (located at the top right corner of the browser window) and select **Extensions -> Manage Extensions**.
+In the Manage Extensions page click on the Enable switch under the Oracle Universal Authenticator tile.

 16. If the OUA plugin is enabled, proceed to test SSO with OAM protected applications.
     E.g. open a new tab in the browser and enter the following URL: